ajayahir3398/lively/SWAGGER_DOCUMENTATION.md

 - Check server logs for errors

 #### Authentication Issues
-- Ensure JWT token is valid and not expired
+- Ensure access token is valid and not expired (15 min expiry)
-- Check token format: `Bearer <token>`
+- Check token format: `Bearer <access-token>`
-- Verify token hasn't been invalidated
+- Verify token hasn't been blacklisted in database
+- If access token expired, use refresh token endpoint to get new one
+- Ensure refresh token cookie is present for refresh requests

 #### Schema Errors
 - Check schema definitions in `swagger.config.js`